vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 *   All input PDFs contain selectable text.
 *   Azure OpenAI Service access for the chat model is configured and available.
 *   The embedding model is loaded from a local path.
-*   Field lists, groupings, RAG queries, and validation rules are managed via externalized configuration.
+*   Field lists, groupings, property descriptions, and validation rules are managed via externalized configuration.

 ---